arduino/docs-content/content/built-in-examples/10.arduino-isp/ArduinoISP/ArduinoISP.md

 ![](assets/ICSPHeader.jpg)

 On the Arduino UNO in the following image, we have highlighted in red the connections on the female strips; in yellow the ICSP connector that connects to the ATmega328P.
-Please note that the Rev.3 board has an ATMega 16U2 chip that manages the USB connection and also that chip can be reprogrammed via a dedicated connector labeled ICSP2, just above the ATMega 16U2 itself.
+Please note that the Rev.3 board has an ATMega 16U2 chip that manages the USB connection and also that chip can be reprogrammed via a dedicated connector labelled ICSP2, just above the ATMega 16U2 itself.

 ![](assets/Uno_Connect.jpg)

-On some Arduino boards (see table above), pins MOSI, MISO and SCK are the same pins as digital pin 11, 12 and 13, respectively.
+On some Arduino boards (see table above), pins MOSI, MISO and SCK are the same pins as digital pins 11, 12 and 13, respectively.
 That is why many tutorials instruct you to hook up the target to these pins.
 If you find this wiring more practical, have a define USE_OLD_STYLE_WIRING.
 This will work even when not using an UNO.
 (With the UNO board this is not needed).

 ![](assets/ArduinoUNOtoUNO_ISP2.jpg)

-In the picture above we are connecting two UNO boards for bootloader burning with the "old style" connections: the top board is the Target, the bottom board is the Programmer.
-Note the yellow connection from D10 of the programmer to RESET of the target. *On MKR family of boards, you can't use D10 for reset; we suggest D6 and you must remember to change the line 73 of the ArduinoISP sketch - `#define RESET 10` - putting "6" instead of 10.*
+In the picture above we are connecting two UNO boards for bootloader burning with the "old style" connections: the top board is the Target, and the bottom board is the Programmer.
+Note the yellow connection from D10 of the programmer to RESET of the target. *On MKR family of boards, you can't use D10 for reset; we suggest D6 and you must remember to change line 73 of the ArduinoISP sketch - `#define RESET 10` - putting "6" instead of 10.*

 ![](assets/Arduino_ISP_wires.jpg)